Infiniti Q60: Project Black S

-The vehicle also features a center-mounted titanium twin exhaust system and lightweight 21-inch forged wheels all mounted on 245/35R21 Pirelli P Zero.
-It also features a new racing inspired vents up front framing the front bumper, and a rear diffuser and wing, aimed to significantly increase rear downforce of the car.
+The vehicle also features a center-mounted titanium twin exhaust system and lightweight 21-inch forged wheels, each mounted with 245/35R21 Pirelli P Zero tires.
+It also features a new racing inspired vents at the front framing the front bumper, and a rear diffuser and wing, aimed to significantly increase rear downforce of the car.

-In an interview conducted by Car Advice, Infiniti’s director of product strategy and motorsport, Tommaso Volpe, revealed that the countdown to the prototype's unveiling was on.
-He mentioned that several key suppliers were just weeks away from delivering important components like electric motors, as well as other key parts for the twin turbo V6 engine.
+In an interview conducted by Car Advice, Infiniti’s director of product strategy and motorsport, Tommaso Volpe, revealed that the company was counting down the prototype's imminent unveiling.
+He mentioned that several key suppliers were just weeks away from delivering important components like electric motors, as well as other key parts for the twin-turbo V6 engine.
 An updated version of Project Black S was unveiled at the 2018 Paris Motor Show.
 It features new yellow accents on the front bumper, tires and spoiler, new wheels and a revised hood.
 Infiniti was expected to release more details about the engine at the Paris Motor Show as well.
-However, Infiniti confirmed in March, 2021 that the project has been canceled.
+However, in March 2021 Infiniti confirmed that the project had been canceled.

 Engines

 Production

-Production of the Infiniti Q60 coupé began in Nissan's manufacturing facility in Tochigi, Japan., for export only.
+Production of the Infiniti Q60 coupé began in Nissan's manufacturing facility in Tochigi, Japan for export only.
 In 2019, Infiniti was testing some of its current models at the Spaceport America desert test tracks, such as its Q50 sports sedan and Q60 sports coupe.